Installing ZendPHP on Alpine Linux

 apk update

-In order to install ZendPHP LTS binaries, you need to export the HTTP_AUTH variable with your credentials.
+To install ZendPHP LTS binaries, export the HTTP_AUTH variable with your credentials.
 For example:

 export HTTP_AUTH=basic:*:{USERNAME}:{PASSWORD}